omisdami/clean_branch-/IMPLEMENTATION_GUIDE.md

 # RAG System Implementation Guide

 ## Overview
 This guide provides comprehensive instructions for implementing and using the upgraded RAG (Retrieval-Augmented Generation) system.
-The system has been transformed from a simple document processing tool into a full-featured RAG pipeline with advanced retrieval, chunking, and generation capabilities.
+The system has been transformed from a simple document processing tool into a full-featured RAG pipeline with advanced retrieval, chunking, generation capabilities, and universal document structure support.

 ## System Architecture